-4. Take-up of leave
+4. Uptake of leave

-Mothers, fathers and employers were surveyed in 2005/06 about their experiences of using leave around the birth/adoption of a child4.
-Overall two-thirds of all women in paid work took up a period of leave around the birth/adoption of a child.
+Parents and employers were surveyed in 2005/2006 about their experiences of using leave around the birth/adoption of a child.4 Overall, two-thirds of all women in paid work took a period of leave around the birth/adoption of a child.
 For more information on these data, please see previous editions of the Leave Review.
-The Government does not currently routinely collect data regarding take-up of leave.
+The government does not currently routinely collect data regarding uptake of leave.